 Sensors — Software upgrades to BMEWS radars enable them to support missile defense.

-Four dedicated SIBRS satellites launched 2011-2018.
-Some SIBRS sensors are co-hosted on other satellites.
+Four dedicated SBIRS satellites launched 2011-2018.
+Some SBIRS sensors are co-hosted on other satellites.

 Space Platforms — Replacement for DSP satellites; can detect a greater range of infrared signals, allowing for expanded mission set.

 The emerging SA ecosystem is highly networked, real-time, and dual use, creating a landscape that is highly capable but also murkier and more complex.
 The rapid pace of technological advancement along with the dual-use (nuclear and conventional) applicability of emerging capabilities and the blurring of lines between nuclear and conventional command and control are all reshaping the emerging landscape.
 Combined with an increasingly competitive security environment characterized by the use of grey zone or hybrid tactics designed to challenge and coerce at the sub-conventional level, this emerging SA ecosystem can provide vast amounts of information, more quickly and more precisely than ever before, including about new forms of strategic attack that may prove elusive to traditional warning systems.